Ballynafagh Lake: Alkaline fens

-Desmoulin's Whorl Snail (Vertigo moulinsiana)
+Desmoulin's whorl snail

 The Ballynafagh Lake SAC is of conservation interest for a number of species, two of which are Annex II species.
 A population of the rare snail species, Desmoulin's whorl snail (Vertigo moulinsiana; Natura 2000 code 1016), occurs at the Blackwood Feeder (the channel that connects Ballynafagh Lake to the Grand Canal) and in wetland flora beside the lake.
 This species requires tall vegetation and stable hydrology.
 It has ‘Endangered’ status in Ireland and ‘Vulnerable’ status in Europe.

 Wetland drainage has resulted in the decline of this species in Europe, and in Ireland the drainage of wetlands and the management of the banks and wetlands of the Grand and Royal Canal have removed the habitat it requires.
-The 2019 report by Long and Brophy notes that drying out, vegetation change and heavy overgrazing are risks to the Desmoulin snail population at Ballynafagh Bog, beside Ballynafagh Lake.
+The 2019 report by Long and Brophy notes that drying out, vegetation change and heavy overgrazing are risks to the Desmoulin's whorl snail population at Ballynafagh Bog, beside Ballynafagh Lake.
 Monitoring of the site for population and habitat showed a decline in the species, from status Green (Favourable) in 2007-2012 to status Red (Unfavourable) in 2013-2018.
 The assessment for future prospects for the species showed a decrease from status Green in 2007-2012 to Status Amber (Unfavourable-Inadequate) in 2013-2018.
 The report recommended an overall hydrological plan to increase/maintain water levels at the site, targeted scrub removal and a reduction in grazing at the Blackwater Feeder, to improve the status of the species at Ballynafagh.

 The NPWS site synopsis notes that another rare mollusc species occurs at this site.
 This is Pisidium pseudosphaerium, a members of the pea-clam family.
 The site synopsis states that this species has only been recorded from sites along the Royal Canal and the NPWS species record appears to confirm this pattern.
 The species status in Ireland is ‘Endangered’.

-Marsh Fritillary Butterfly (Euphydryas aurinia)
+Marsh fritillary butterfly

-The third qualifying feature for which Ballynafagh Lake is designated a Special Area of Conservation is the presence of the Marsh Fritillary butterfly, an Annex II Habitats Directive species, at the site.
+The third qualifying feature for which Ballynafagh Lake is designated a Special Area of Conservation is the presence of the marsh fritillary butterfly, an Annex II Habitats Directive species, at the site.
 This species also is under protection via the Berne Convention on the Conservation of European Wildlife and Natural Habitats as an Annex II strictly protected species, and mentioned as an Annex I species under the 2011 revised Berne Convention listing the species requiring specific habitat conservation measures.
 It is Ireland's only protected insect and its status is ‘Vulnerable’, indicating that it is at risk of extinction.

 Ballynafagh Lake is designated as one of the 16 conservation sites for this species in Ireland.
 This butterfly may currently not be recorded at this location, however, the site must legally be managed for conservation of the species.